mnbroatch/react-dialogue-tree/src/README_DOM.md

+# Limitations of Bondage.js

+Some limitations of

 # Limitations

 Most limitations of Dominatrix are going to be limitations of the underlying bondage library (it is, after all, much more complex than this one).

-Currently I am using an improved fork found at:
+Currently I am using an improved fork found at: TODO

-This section does not endeavor to be an exhaustive list of issues with bondage (try, you know, their issues page), but a couple gotchas that you'll find right off the bat are:
+This section does not endeavor to be an exhaustive list of issues with bondage.js (try, you know, their issues page), but a couple gotchas that you'll find right off the bat are:

 - No {$inline} expressions

 - No #line: tags

+- No arbitrary:metadata

 - Indentation breaks conditional options